COVID-19 cases, hospitalizations continue to decline across Virginia, region

-The number of new COVID-19 cases and hospitalizations continues to fall across Virginia, with slightly less dramatic drops in Northern Virginia, although cases in the region never rose as much as they did elsewhere in the state, according to new data Friday.
+The numbers of new COVID-19 cases and hospitalizations continue to fall across Virginia, with slightly less dramatic drops in Northern Virginia, although cases in the region never rose as much as they did elsewhere in the state, according to new data Friday.

 Average new daily cases reported in Northern Virginia are down about another 7% in the past week and 32% from their mid-September peak to a seven-day average of 346.3, although that is still 39.6% above the average on Oct.
 15, 2020.